Office hours upon appointment.

 |2008 – 2012||Bachelor of Arts in Asian Studies, major: sociology of East and Southeast Asia, University of Bonn, Germany|

 The EU Migrant Generation in Asia: Middle-Class Aspirations in Asian Global Cities.
-Under contract with Bristol University Press, Global Migration and Social Change Series
+In press (publication date Dec.
+2022).
+Bristol University Press, Global Migration and Social Change Series

 Hof, Helena, Simon Pemberton and Emilia Pietka-Nykaza.
 2021.
 'EU migrant retention and the temporalities of migrant staying: A new conceptual framework.'
 Comparative Migration Studies.
 10.1186/s40878-021-00225-5 Watch Youtube trailer here.